-An Answer or a Motion to Dismiss is required by each defendant within 20 days after service of process upon him/her, unless granted additional time by the Court.
+An Answer is required by each defendant within 20 days after service of process upon him/her, unless granted additional time by the Court.
 The clerks of the Civil Division are diligent in reviewing files to verify whether a served defendant has filed an Answer.
-If no Answer is timely filed, the clerk will enter a default against the defendant.
+If no Answer is timely filed, the clerks will place the defendant in technical default status.
 When a party is in default, they cannot proceed to file an Answer, as the clerk's office will not accept filings from that party until the default is vacated.
 That default can be vacated in one of several ways, according to the Superior Court Rules of Civil Procedure.
 See D.C.
 Super.
 Ct.
 R. Civ.
-P. 55-II and 55-III.
+P. 55 and 55-III.